Takayama Jin'ya: Architecture

 The main building of the jin'ya was reconstructed in 1725 and 1816 and was renovated in 1871.
 The northern part of they building was relocated in 1876 to be used as the Hida-branch of the Gifu Prefectural office, but the remainder of the building remains essentially as per its 1816 reconstruction.

 The earthen storehouses, which were originally constructed at Takayama Castle, were relocated to their present place in 1695.
 The roofs of the buildings are covered in several different styles (e.g. noshi-buki, kokera-buki, and ishiokinagakure-buki), but all of these methods utilize wooden shingles.
 It is thought that this is due to the fact that the Hida region receives a lot of snow and was a production center for timber, and compared to clay roof tiles, which were easily worn down by ice and snow, wooden materials were more readily available.
 In 1883, one of these warehouses was destroyed to make room for the Takayama City Prosecutor's office.

 The Takayama branch of the Gifu District Court continued to use the jin'ya until 1969.
 In 1996, the building was completely restored based on a drawing from 1830 at a cost of two billion Yen.
 As the only remaining building of its kind, Takayama Jin'ya is a tourist attraction and contains a museum with information about the history of the building inside.
 A farmer's market held every morning in front of Takayama Jin'ya.

-The building is about a 10-minute walk from Takayama Station on the JR East Takayama Main Line.
+The jin'ya is about a 10-minute walk from Takayama Station on the JR East Takayama Main Line.